SanderMertens/flecs/README.md

 # flecs
-Flecs is an entity component system implemented in C99.
-It's design goal is to pack as much punch as possible into a small library with a minimal API and zero dependencies.
+Flecs is a Fast, Lightweight ECS (entity component system) implemented in C99.
+Its design goal is to pack as much punch as possible into a small library with a minimal API and zero dependencies.
 Here are some of its features: